dev-deeplake/team2CloneFE/README.md

 # ChapGPT

-This is the backend repository for the ChatGPT clone project named ChapGPT(짭GPT).
+This is the frontend repository for the ChatGPT clone project named ChapGPT(짭GPT).

 ## Table of Contents